bantunes82/mcp-google-drive-server/README.md

 - **upload_microsoft_world_file**:
   - Uploads a file content in Microsoft Word format to Google Drive in a specified folder.
   - Input parameters:
-    - `folderName`: Folder name to be uploaded in Google Drive, if the folder doesn't exist it will be saved in the home folder. (optional)
+    - `folderName`: Name of the folder where the file will be uploaded.
+If null, the file will be uploaded to the root directory. (optional)
-    - `fileName`: File name to be uploaded in Google Drive.
+    - `fileName`: Name of the file to be uploaded.
-    - `fileContent`: File Content to be uploaded in Google Drive.
+    - `fileContent`: Content of the file to be uploaded.
   - Returns:
-    - `fileId`: The ID of the uploaded file in Google Drive.
+    - `url`: The URL of the uploaded file in Google Docs view format.

 ## What You Can Do
 Once set up, you can ask Claude Desktop things like: